telerik/blazor-docs/components/grid/events.md

 The `OnRowCollapse` event fires as a response to the user collapsing the [`DetailTemplate`]({%slug components/grid/features/hierarchy%}) of the Grid.

-The event handler receives a `GridRowToggleEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type.
+The event handler receives a `GridRowCollapseEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type.

 >caption Use the OnRowCollapse event to get the Id of the collapsed row from the data model